Hugh Hefner's Trust Details Revealed: No Drugs or Alcohol Abuse Allowed!

 Charley Gallay/Getty Images for Playboy

-The trust, which was amended as recently as March, also demonstrates Hefner' loyalty to the some of the people closets to him throughout his life.
+The trust, which was amended as recently as March, also demonstrates Hefner's loyalty to some of the people closest to him throughout his life.
 He appointed his longtime secretary Mary O'Connor to be the first trustee, though she ultimately passed away in 2013.
 He also allowed for his sons Marston Hefner and Cooper Hefner to be appointed to co-trustees after they reached 30 years old.
 The mogul acknowledged the trustees could have conflicts of interest with the trust, but wanted them anyway.

-"I recognize [the trustees] may have existing or potential conflicts of Interest in the administration, magament and distribution fo the trust estate.
+"I recognize [the trustees] may have existing or potential conflicts of interest in the administration, management and distribution for the trust estate.
 I am aware of these existing and potential conflicts of interest, but I nonetheless want these persons, because of their special knowledge and skills and relationship to me, to serve in the capacities and at the times designated," the documents, obtained by E!
 News, read.

 However, he was also clear that he did not want any spouse or former spouse of his to serve as a trustee and included a plan of action for any people who may arise claiming to be his child.